 The agents in AmIciTy are not single agents.
 They are part of a multi-agent system.
 Agents A and B communicate frequently due to the fact that Alice and Bob live in the same place and exchange a lot of data.
 At some point in this communication, they exchange data about Alice's and Bob's agendas, which is normal for two people that share an apartment.
-Agent B will send the subgraph $agenda \rightarrow Concert$ and A will send $agenda \rightarrow Concert / \rightarrow Go Out$ (agent A will only send the GoOut activity if Alice has not designated it as private).
+Agent B will send the subgraph $agenda \to Concert$ and A will send $agenda \to Concert/\to Go\ Out$ (agent A will only send the GoOut activity if Alice has not designated it as private).

-Agent A receives the subgraph $agenda \rightarrow Concert$ and matches it against Alice's context, detecting the compatibility (a full match).
+Agent A receives the subgraph $agenda \to Concert$ and matches it against Alice's context, detecting the compatibility (a full match).
 So it responds by building upon this common context: it sends a larger subgraph, containing the band playing at the concert, as well as the location of the concert.
-Agent B does the same operations as A (they share the same context regarding the concert, so each one's context matches the other one's), just that it also sends to A the associations $Concert - go by \rightarrow Taxi - to \rightarrow Stadium$.
+Agent B does the same operations as A (they share the same context regarding the concert, so each one's context matches the other one's), just that it also sends to A the associations Concert - go by $\to Taxi - to \to Stadium$.